 Malicious actors like to use nulled plugins or themes to insert their own nasty payloads, like injected links for SEO, or even more sinister actions.

 When you use a nulled extension, you’re opening yourself up to this type of exploit because, unless you have the knowledge and time to dig through all the code, you have no idea what else is lurking for you in the nulled extension.

 Beyond that, you might void any potential help from your host.
-For example, we offer a free hack-fix guarantee here at Kinsta, but this guarantee doesn’t apply if your site is hacked due to a backdoor in a nulled plugin or theme.
+For example, we offer a free hack-fix guarantee here at Kinsta, but this guarantee doesn’t apply if your WordPress site is hacked due to a backdoor in a nulled plugin or theme.

 This isn’t a universal issue, as you can find legitimate GPL clubs that offer clean products (usually for a monthly fee).
 But even if you pay for a GPL club that offers downloads free from malicious code, there are still other important reasons why these extensions aren’t a good idea.
 And how are you to know which GPL club can be trusted?

 That’s why we typically refer to plugins obtained from third-party websites as nulled.
 It’s much safer to assume that if you didn’t obtain it from the original author that it may have modified, unsafe code, or even a virus.
-You can use an online tool like VirusTotal to scan a plugin or theme’s files to see if it detects any type of malware.
+You can use an online tool like VirusTotal to scan a plugin or theme’s files to see if it detects any types of malware.

 2. Developers Need Money To Continue Improving Their Products

 While most developers do indeed enjoy creating WordPress products, most of them also enjoy being able to eat and afford a roof over their head.

 That is, WordPress developers need revenue in order to be able to justify the time that they spend maintaining and improving their products.

 When you use a nulled extension, you’re depriving them of the revenue that they could use to further enhance their plugin.